aaripurna/te_bot/README.md

   end
 end
 ```
-And also we can define a macro for defaul action `#default_action` if the request does not match with this [Documentation](https://core.telegram.org/bots/webhooks#testing-your-bot-with-updates), Or we have not create the handler for that specific message type.
+And also we can define a macro for default action `#default_action` if the request does not match with this [Documentation](https://core.telegram.org/bots/webhooks#testing-your-bot-with-updates), Or we have not created the handler for that specific message type.

 ```rb
 # app.rb